ibm-cloud-docs/FileStorage/configure-backup-plesk.md

 # Configuring {{site.data.keyword.filestorage_short}} for Backup with Plesk

-You can use these instructions to configure {{site.data.keyword.blockstoragefull}} for your backups in Plesk.
+You can use these instructions to configure {{site.data.keyword.filestorage_full}} for your backups in Plesk.
 The assumption is that root or sudo SSH and full admin level Plesk access are available.
 This example is based on a CentOS7 host.

 **Note** - You can find Plesk's documentation for backing up and restoration [here](https://docs.plesk.com/en-US/12.5/administrator-guide/backing-up-and-restoration.59256/){:new_window}.